sg-s/macbook-server/README.md

 ### 0.3 because you can host your own media server

-Imagine having a personalised YouTube, filled with your own collection of awesome movies and TV shows and what have you.
+Imagine having a personalised Netflix, filled with your own collection of awesome movies and TV shows and what have you.

 ### 0.4 because the internet is broken